OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/developer_guide/developing_modules.md

 typedef ForceSeg<SegConstant> ForceSegConstant;
 ```

 In struct `SegConstant`, all we had to do is to pretty much copy the inside of our serial loop into the `segment_force()` method.
 We have also templated the network instance type `N` so that the same kernel can be compiled for serial or device execution spaces using indifferently `SerialDisNet` or `DeviceDisNet` instances of the network.
 When compiled for GPU, the segment forces will be computed in a highly parallel fashion on the device (GPU) space by default, and forces at nodes will be aggregated properly avoiding race conditions, following the machinery implemented in base class `ForceSeg` and here abstracted from the user.
-In addition, when using this approach the associated `node_force()` method becomes automatically available as well.
+In addition, when using this approach the associated `node_force()` method becomes automatically created as well, without us having to explicitly define it.
 However, if we want to implement a dedicated `node_force()` method, we could also do that by setting flag `has_node_force = true` and implementing method `node_force()` in our `SegConstant` struct, in which case its base class implementation will be overridden.
 Similarly, we could provide a team implementation or pre-compute methods.

 In the code, base class `ForceSeg` is for instance used to compute the core force in `src/force_types/force_lt.h`, or implement the N^2 force model in `src/force_types/force_n2.h`.